 We also strongly suggest you change the password for:

 - The email address associated with your Spotify account (e.g. with Gmail, Hotmail, etc.)

 - Any Facebook profile associated with your Spotify account.
 You can make sure you're the only one currently logged into your Facebook in your Facebook Settings, under Security and login > Where You’re Logged In.

 - Any service where you use the same password as Spotify.

 Note: We may need a screenshot of your Spotify receipt or bank statement for security purposes.
 Please have this on-hand when getting in touch (and make sure it does not show your full credit card number, expiration date, or 3-digit code).

 - Choose I think someone is using my account.

 - Click I STILL NEED HELP.

-We'll then take all the necessary and precautionary steps to secure your account and return access to you.
+We'll then take all the necessary steps to secure your account and return access to you.

 We can assure you that our platform and user records are totally secure.
 Account takeovers usually happen because of a breach on another service.
 If you use the same password for several services, they all have the potential to be compromised if one has a security breach.